PedestrianDynamics/PedPy/README.md

 ## Contributing

-Contributions are welcome and we looking forward for any contribution from the community!
+Contributions are welcome and we are looking forward to any contribution from the community!
-Take a look at out [Developer Guide](https://pedpy.readthedocs.io/stable/developer_guide.html) to check out different ways to contribute to **PedPy**.
+Take a look at our [Developer Guide](https://pedpy.readthedocs.io/stable/developer_guide.html) to check out different ways to contribute to **PedPy**.
 See the [contributing guidelines](CONTRIBUTING.md) and open an issue or pull request on [GitHub](https://github.com/PedestrianDynamics/PedPy/issues).

 ## Getting Help

 If you find yourself in a position where you need assistance from us, don't hesitate to contact us.
-- GitHub Issues: Report bugs
+- GitHub Issues: Report bugs or unexpected behavior
 - GitHub Discussions: Ask questions, share ideas, request features

 ## License

-PedPy is released under the [MIT License](LICENSE).
+**PedPy** is released under the [MIT License](LICENSE).